stuymedova/slideshow/README.md

-# SvelteKit + GSAP
+# JS Slideshow

-Simple slideshow implemented in Vanilla JavaScript
+A simple slideshow implemented in Vanilla JavaScript as part of the [howtocode.club](https://howtocode.club) course

 ## Overview